benjamincrozat/legacy-blog/posts/17-php-is-dead.md

 **The most popular PHP framework in 2022 is Laravel.**

 In my opinion, Laravel is the best PHP framework.
-I have used it since 2015, and it changed my life.
+I started using it since 2015, and it changed my life.
 Its pragmatic way of doing things makes it attractive to new developers.
 And for more experienced people, Laravel offers advanced concepts to help you build complex features at scale.

 ### On Packagist